givemepower8/Phaser3Practices/docs/COC.md

 ### Bat

 Bat prioritize defensive structures above all other targets, and will bypass all other types of enemy buildings and troops while any defenses remain on the battlefield.

 Bats can distract and destroy most single-target exposed defenses relatively easily.

 A good strategy for bat spell would be to place a lot of them down near the center of the base, along with a rage spell and a freeze spell aiming to destroy single target inferno Towers, air Defenses, and the eagle artillery at the beginning of an attack.

-The issue with bat is that they can easily be stopped by wizard towers, air bombs, and multi target inferno towers, air mode x-bows, cannons and archer towers.
+The issue with bat is that they can easily be stopped by wizard towers, air bombs, and multi-target inferno towers, air mode x-bows, cannons and archer towers.
 To avoid that, choose a starting point so to make the most use of it.

 Another strategy is use bar at the end of attack to clean up.